• Home

 • Bake cookies in preheated oven for 10-13 minutes.
 While cookies are in the oven, cut the mini marshmallows in half.

 • When cookies are finished baking, gently nestle remaining, cut marshmallows into the tops of each cookie and sprinkle with reserved chocolate chips.
-This should be done immediately after pulling from oven while cookies are very hot.
+Perform this step immediately after pulling cookies from oven while they are very hot.

 Marshmallows